Cyberlorians/Articles/MISPTISeutp.md

 # Configure MISP TI Platform

-1. RDP to whichever user has xrdp permissions to the Ubuntu VM
+1. RDP to the Ubuntu server with the MISP user created during the MISP install.

 2. Log into the server as seen below.
 The default username and password were provided earlier.